-Jennifer Rosevear is the Head of Music Education at the Elder Conservatorium of Music.
-Prior to her appointment as a Lecturer in Music Education at the City Campus of the South Australian College of Advanced Education in 1985, she taught music in secondary schools and was a Secondary Music Curriculum Writer, based at Wattle Park Teachers Centre during 1983-4.
+Jennifer Rosevear was the Head of Music Education at the Elder Conservatorium of Music, having commenced her tertiary career as a Lecturer in Music Education at the City Campus of the South Australian College of Advanced Education in 1985.
+Prior to her appointment to SACAE, she taught music in secondary schools and was a Secondary Music Curriculum Writer, based at Wattle Park Teachers Centre during 1983-4.
 In 1991 the City Campus of SACAE merged with the University of Adelaide.
-She coordinated the Music Education stream within the Bachelor of Music, and since 2002, she has been head of the 4-year Bachelor of Music Education program which had its last intake in 2011.
+She coordinated the Music Education stream within the Bachelor of Music, and since 2002, she was Head of the 4-year Bachelor of Music Education program which had its last intake in 2011.
 Since 2012, the Music Education specialisation became part of the re-structured Bachelor of Music.

 2007 - awarded Prize for Teaching Excellence in the Faculty of Humanities and Social Science.

 2008 - completed Ph.D. with thesis entitled Engaging adolescents in high school music.

 2011 - awarded Fellowship of the Australian Society for Music Education.

 The role of improvisation and playing by ear in developing musicianship.

 The relationship between musical involvement, academic achievement and the development of self-concept in adolescents.

 Musical Fusions.
 In Nick Harvey, Jean Fornasiero, Greg McCarthy, Clem Macintyre and Carl Crossin (Eds.), pp. 325-349, A history of the Faculty of Arts at the University of Adelaide : 1876-2012.
 Adelaide: University of Adelaide Press, 2012.